New York Office:

 Considering Adoption...

 Will there be a cost to me to meet with Children at Heart, or to have their help finding an adoptive family for my baby?
 No - there will be no cost to you to work with Children at Heart.
-Any legal expenses will be paid by the adoptive family, and we can help you work out a budget for other expenses for which you may need assistance from the adoptive family if necessary.
+Any legal expenses will be paid by the adoptive family, and we can help you work out a budget for living expenses for which you may need assistance from the adoptive family, if you need such assistance.

 Will I be able to have contact with my baby after the adoption?
 That is entirely up to you.
 You will be able to choose to have an open, semi-open, or confidential adoption plan for your child.
-You can choose to have periodic visits with the adoptive family, receive letters and pictures, or choose not to have contact with the adoptive family - it is your choice.
+You can choose to have periodic visits with the adoptive family (typically 1-2 visits per year), stay in touch by text/phone calls/email, receive letters and pictures, or choose not to have contact with the adoptive family - it is your choice.
+All of our adoptive families are open to, and comfortable with, open adoption.
+We feel there can be benefits to the adopted child, the birthmother, and the adoptive family, if there is an open relationship and we will help in any way to facilitate that.

 What if I have given birth to my baby already - can I still choose adoption?
 Yes, please contact Children at Heart right away to discuss your options.